lee0c/lee0c.github.io/_posts/2023-10-08-leatherworking.md

 - (need to have for certain blades such as skiving knife) jeweler's rouge for stropping
     - I am not an expert here so I am not making firm recommendations.
 I got mine from Springfield Leather

+### tooling

+- (need to have) swivel knife
+- (need to have) a beveler.
+I have a smooth beveler at the moment, but am waiting on a checked beveler in the mail as I think I will like that look better
+- (need to have) as mentioned previously, mallet or maul
+- (nice to have) literally any other stamps i guess
+- (nice to have) templates! it really helps to start out with some designs made for swivel knife.
+I got a few from [dadhands](https://www.dadhands.ca/)

 ### zippers

 - okay so I bought them because they are pretty but these [rainbow zippers](https://www.buckleguy.com/riri-zipper-continuous-chain-combi-eloxal-teeth-elox/) actually make it so much easier because you can differentiate each tooth from the next!!!
+- (nice to have) tape such as [ted's tape](https://www.buckleguy.com/double-sided-tape/)

 ## resources